-Writing a sentence in English consists of many parts and each part has a purpose to serve along with some characteristics.
-English is not only considered the most used language, but it is also home to some of the mysterious terms and phrases which always lead to the debate on phrase vs clauses.
-Everybody knows that nose is used for smelling and feet is used for running, but if a person is suffering from cold then we say, “His nose is running” and when there is a foul smell from the shoes then we say, “ His shoes are smelling”.
-Similarly, the phrase, “That’s really hot” or “That’s really cool” means one and the same thing in English.
-You can find two different spelling for same-sounding words but having a different meaning like know and no or flew and flu or an hour and our, the list can continue.
-Not only different spellings but there are certain grammatical norms that make the language difficult to comprehend.
+Writing a sentence in English consists of many parts, and each part has a purpose of serving along with some characteristics.
+English is not only considered the most used language, but it is also home to some mysterious terms and phrases that always lead to the debate on phrases vs clauses.
+Everybody knows that the nose is used for smelling and the feet are used for running, but if a person is suffering from a cold, then we say, “His nose is running” and when there is a foul smell from the shoes, then we say, “ His shoes are smelling”.
+Similarly, the phrase “That’s really hot” or “That’s cool” means the same thing in English.
+You can find two different spellings for the same-sounding words but have different meanings, like know and no or flew and flu or an hour and our; the list can continue.
+Different spellings and certain grammatical norms make the language difficult to comprehend.

 A sentence can have a phrase and a clause which sometimes makes it difficult to differentiate.
-These difficulties make the students fear when they are asked to write assignments related to Communication, language, linguist, etc. in the English course.
+These difficulties make the students fear when they are asked to write assignments related to Communication, language, linguistics, etc., in the English course.
 This blog will help in understanding the phrase vs clause debate and how they differ from each other.

-Understanding the difference between phrase vs clause is an important aspect which a student should be aware of to score good and also to be correct in their professional life.
-At times usage of phrases and clauses helps in venting out the emotions that we have for our near and dear ones.
+Understanding the difference between phrase and clause is an important aspect that a student should be aware of to score well and also to be correct in their professional life.
+At times, using phrases and clauses helps vent out our emotions for our near and dear ones.
 If you had written a letter to your friend when you were young, then it is definite that you must have used phrases and clauses.
-You were not aware of it at that time, but if in case you have those replies; you will find that the response sent by your friend consists of phrases and clauses.
+You were not aware of it at that time, but if in case you have those replies, you will find that the response sent by your friend consists of phrases and clauses.

 Let’s first understand the clause:

-The clause in English grammar is a set of words having a verb and a subject.
+A clause in English grammar is a set of words having a verb and a subject.
 People use this form to communicate their thoughts; it’s easy to use as it has a smaller number of words.
-If a sentence has been said with the help of a clause, then the subject is the one who is performing the action, and the action is the verb that is being performed by the subject.
+If a sentence has been said with the help of a clause, then the subject is the one performing the action, and the action is the verb being performed by the subject.
 The clause can help in the creation of a complete thought which does not require any support, and it can stand alone as a complete statement.
-Statements like, “He danced” or “Kevin spoke” or “Let’s celebrate” are all examples of clauses.
-Now it seems that you will get familiar with the phrase vs clause difference.
+Statements like, “He danced” or “Kevin spoke,” or “Let’s celebrate” are all examples of clauses.
+Now it seems you will get familiar with the phrase vs clause difference.

-If you compare the examples provided for both phrase vs clause, it can be seen that the phrase has no subject which is performing the action whereas clause not only has a subject but it also has a verb in it.
+If you compare the examples provided for both phrase vs clause, it can be seen that the phrase has no subject performing the action, whereas the clause not only has a subject but also a verb.
 The phrase always consists of more than one word.

 Different categories of phrases and clauses